0xDBFB7/scientific_standards/README.md

 ##### (this may represent feature creep and might be out of scope).

 Where is this consensus?
 It is scattered about.
 Maybe this is just a necessary part of science, and no alternative is feasible.
-I am not convinced

 Immutable; they cannot reflect the real-time consensus.